HongSin1/MLOPS_Assignment/README.md

 - **After unzipping your file, open Visual Studio Code and create your python environment**

-  (do this by creating a new terminal on the top-left of the window): python -m venv it3385_venv
+  (select create new terminal on the top-left of the vsc window): python -m venv it3385_venv

 - **Proceed to activate the environment**: it3385_venv\Scripts\activate